-The application period is open from November 1, 2017 – January 15, 2018.
+The application deadline is January 15, 2019.
 Applications will be received at the following URL: https://ecu.academicworks.com.

 East Carolina University’s Office of Student Financial Aid, upon the recommendation of the Scholarship Selection Committee, shall make final approval for each recipient.
 Recommendations shall be made for the following school year on or before June 1st.
 The scholarship awards will be for one (1) academic year (two (2) semesters).